i2p/i2p.www/i2p2www/spec/cryptography.rst

 thread [SCI.CRYPT]_.
 The remainder of the PrivateKey is padded with zeroes.

 Prior to release 0.9.8, all routers used the short exponent.
 As of release 0.9.8, 64-bit x86 routers use a full 2048-bit exponent.
-Other routers continue to use the short exponent due to concerns about processor load.
+All router now use the full exponent except for a small number of routers on very slow hardware, who continue to use the short exponent due to concerns about processor load.
 The transition to a longer exponent for these platforms is a topic for further study.